-Here are four recommended growing tips from the organization for growing your mango trees.
+Four recommended growing tips from the organization for growing your Florida mango trees.

-#2 Plant Wisely: Depending on the variety, mango trees should be planted in full sun for best growth and fruit production.
-Select a part of the landscape away from other trees, buildings and structures, and power lines.
+#2 Plant Wisely: Depending on the variety, plant mango trees in full sun for best growth and fruit production.
+Select a part of the landscape away from other trees, buildings and structures, and also power lines.
 Remember, mango trees can become very large if not pruned to contain their size.
-Select the warmest area of the landscape that does not flood (or remain wet) after typical summer rains.
+Select the warmest area of the landscape that does not flood (or also remain wet) after typical summer rains.

-#4 Fertilize lightly with low analysis fertilizers.
-No nitrogen fertilizers should be applied.
+#4 Fertilize lightly with low analysis fertilizers, Not nitrogen fertilizers.
 Fertilize when your tree is active and do not fertilize during the winter.
 Use a 0-0-50 formulation, sprinkled lightly below the drip-line of the canopy three times per year.
-Fertilize 3 times per year with foliar micronutrients that include magnesium, zinc, and manganese.
+Fertilize 3 times per year with foliar micronutrients that also include magnesium, zinc, and manganese.

 For more tips, be sure to consult the Fairchild Tropical Botanical Garden website.

 Would you like to try Authentic Florida’s Fresh Mango Ice Cream?
-Here’s a link to the recipe: http://www.authenticflorida.com/articles/what-to-eat/authentic-florida-s-fresh-mango-ice-cream/
+Check out the recipe here!